comsec-group/retbleed/README.md

   unless leak_perf is set (to anything), try to leak /etc/shadow
 ```

-We run this 100 times.
+We run this 100 times and use the median leakage rate and accuracy of the runs
+that succeeded.

 **Intel.** Go to `./retbleed_intel/exploits/`.
 To get kernel_text, we use MDS,